ngtongsheng/pickles-auction-email-service/README.md

 ## Senior Principal Front-end Engineer take home task by Ng Tong Sheng

+Total time spent on this project: approximately 14 hours in 4 days, this includes time spent reading and video watching, and consultation time with AWS architect.

+## About the boilerplate

 This project has been generated using the `aws-nodejs-typescript` template from the [Serverless framework](https://www.serverless.com/).

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).